PDBeurope/PDBe-MCP-Servers/README.md

    ```

   > **Note:**
+  > - For the tool installation method, ensure `uvx` is available in your PATH (this comes with uv)
-  > Before proceeding, ensure that `uv` is installed and available in your system's PATH.
-If `uv` is installed in a non-standard location, update the path accordingly by using `which uv`.
-Also, double-check that the `/path/to/your/PDBe-MCP-Servers` in the configuration matches the actual directory where you cloned the repository.
+  > - For local development, ensure that `uv` is installed and the `/path/to/your/PDBe-MCP-Servers` matches your actual directory

 3. **Restart Claude Desktop** to load the new configuration.